BlockJayn/ChatGPT-SpeechToText-Google-Chrome-Extension/README.md

 ### Installation

 _At the moment this extension has not been published yet.
-It will be available soon in the Google Chrome Store._
+It will be available soon in Google Chrome Store._

 1. Go to the Google Chrome Store
 2. Search for "ChatGPT Speech To Text"
 3. Install
 4. Visit https://chat.openai.com/ and click the microphone-icon in the input-field

-## Speech-Commands
+## Voice-Commands

 - enter
 - backwards